GeoffCox/sterling-svelte/src/routes/components/input/+page.md

 ## Design

-- The input size and padding are based on the inherited font.
+- Size and padding are based on the inherited font.
 - HTML input props are forwarded and events are bubbled.

 ## Props